ethompson17/CongressData/README.md

 This folder contains the data behind the story [Both Republicans And Democrats Have an Age Problem](https://fivethirtyeight.com/features/both-republicans-and-democrats-have-an-age-problem/)

-`congress-terms.csv` has an entry for every member of congress who served at any point during a particular congress between January 1947 and Februrary 2014.
+`congress-age.csv` has an entry for every member of congress who served at any point during a particular congress between January 1947 and Februrary 2014.

 House membership data is from the [@unitedstates project](http://theunitedstates.io/), with Congress meeting numbers added using code from [GovTrack](https://www.govtrack.us/developers/api):